- 01. Mistake 1: Starting too late

 Mistake 1: Starting too late

 By far the most expensive mistake.
 Custom booths need 12–16 weeks of build time alone, and that's after design and approvals.
-Starting at 8 weeks out means you're paying rush fees on fabrication ($2,000–$10,000), accepting whatever shipping windows are left (usually expensive expedited freight), and losing leverage on every negotiation because you have no time to walk away.
+Starting at 8 weeks out means you're paying rush fees on fabrication, accepting whatever shipping windows are left (usually expensive expedited freight), and losing leverage on every negotiation because you have no time to walk away or compare quotes from other builders.

 The fix: book your show, lock the budget, and start vendor outreach the same week.
 There's no reason to wait.
 The worst case is you finish planning early and have time to refine.